relseed/frenchedhack-mobility/README.md

 If you need help with pull requests, find Joseph in advance of the 7:00 PM deadline.
 Please also view this [resource](https://yangsu.github.io/pull-request-tutorial/)

+## Judging Criteria

+Our judging panel has three distinguished guests:

+Christel Outreman is the current University Attache at the French Embassy in the US.
+Christel has a passion for assuring the success of student cultural integration.

+Natalie Cox is a program manager for French Immersion Programs in the US.
+Natalie completed her Master's degree in France.

+Shanaz Chowdhery is the Regional Director for General Assembly DC.
+As a self-declared "amateur coder," Shanaz understands the technical challenges of implementing your given solutions, as well as assessing their value to end users.

+The criteria is available [here](judging.md).

 ## Workshops

+There will be two workshops throughout the day.

+At 12:30 (during lunch), Joseph will be hosting "Intro to Data Analysis using Python."
+At 4:00 PM, Joseph will be hosting "Creating Your Own Personal Site with Bootstrap."
+Both of these workshops assume you have zero background in their respective field.
+(How introductory?
+We will even begin with creating [assuring] Github accounts [exist] for both.)

 ## Communication

+We will communicate via Slack.

+Join our team via this [link](https://frenchedhack.slack.com/shared_invite/MTM3MTA3NjU1OTg5LTE0ODYxOTcyNDgtNWEyM2M4M2Y1OQ).